lynchbomb/tiny-rockets/README.md

 # Tiny Rockets

-Genetic algorithm allowing for rockets to mutate and alter to the ideal.
+Genetic algorithm allowing for rockets to mutate and alter to the problem solving ideal.